laowantong/sqlab_island/en/mysql/output/storyline.md

 </details><br>

-You have completed SQL Island.
+You have completed SQLab Island.
 What a big adventure!

-You have completed SQL Island.
+You have completed SQLab Island.
 What a big adventure!

-You have completed SQL Island.
+You have completed SQLab Island.
 What a big adventure!